 Thoughtful program design to adapt the framework appropriately for sectoral contexts

 There is a wide variation in program structures for Grand Challenges, including a significant degree of difference in terms of funding levels, formality, and roles and responsibilities.
-“That level of variation has been a real challenge -- no pun intended! -- for Federal agencies and other organizations that say, ‘Hey, I think I want to launch a Grand Challenge goal or Grand Challenge program for X. … What do I do next?’
+“That level of variation has been a real challenge—no pun intended!—for Federal agencies and other organizations that say, ‘Hey, I think I want to launch a Grand Challenge goal or Grand Challenge program for X. … What do I do next?’
 That wide variation has rightfully been a roadblock because it means that the onus is on the program manager to figure out what structure makes the most sense,” comments Cristin Dorgelo, adding, “while that’s a challenge, I actually think it’s the right thing: When you’re thinking about a Grand Challenge -- an ambitious, yet achievable goal -- […] it makes sense that in each given sector or industry that […] the means to reach that goal are going to be different, based on the state of the market and based on who the actors are.
 It requires very savvy and thoughtful program design.”

 Open-minded approach to goal definition and redefinition